m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

    `last name, first name, uid, hw1, hw2, hw3, hw4, hw5, exam1, exam2, final`.

  - This file was (fictionally) downloaded from a university's grading platform.
-   The grading platform is somewhat silly because it has produced a file where University IDs (UIDs) contain dashes, and yet it will not allow one to upload a file where University IDs (UIDs) contain dashes!
+   The grading platform is somewhat silly because it has produced a file where University IDs (UIDs) contain dashes, and yet it will not allow one to upload a file where UIDs contain dashes!

  - Remove all the dashes from the UIDs in the `uid` column.